Error-331/code_tests/docs/bible/links.md

 Miracles of Mercy - March 27 (Invite God to bring to mind his miracles of mercy in your life; If you are having trouble seeing the fingerprints of his kindness, ask the Spirit to reveal where he has been working in the details of your story; Praise God for all he has done in your life);

+Always Available - March 28 (Our guardian never sleeps; He draws near to the vulnerable and heals the sick; He strengthens the weak and resurrects dead dreams; Never hesitate to call on him, for he sees all and is quick to come to your aid);

 ## Misc

 Христос и Крест (Франко);